nevakee716/cwLayoutFilteredListBox/help/Help_layout.md

-This Layout cannot create associated object, use the standard listbox This layout support the custom display string, it need to be filled in 1st and 2nd Filter Data View
+This Layout cannot create associated object, use the standard listbox This layout support the custom display string, it need to be filled in 1st and 2nd Filter Data View The exepend button won't work in complexe table
 ## Screen Shot

 <img src="https://raw.githubusercontent.com/JGrndn/cwLayoutFilteredListBox/master/screen/preview.png" alt="Drawing" style="width: 95%;"/>

 ## Options
+### Collapse by default :
+Check if you want the layout to be reduce by default

+### Title :
+Indicate the text inside the header of the layout, if blank it will display the name of the node

+### Display Title only if data :
+If you check this option, if there is no association the header won't be display

 ### Node setup